emilianop11/private-chat/README.md

 1) take the desired message that the address wants to send, and compute the md5 hash of the content.
 This will be stored in payloadHash

 2) take the desired message that the address wants to send and encrypt it n + 1 times.
 Where n is the amount of receivers.
-Each encryption should use the recipients public key (from where do we get the pubkey of receipients? read below)
+Each encryption should use the recipients public key (from where do we get the pubkey of receipients? read below) and one for the sender.

 3) construct the json as described above and base64 encode it.